bundlewatch/bundlewatch.io/docs/reference/configuration.md

 ## `normalizeFilenames`
 Used to remove parts of filenames, e.g. if your filenames contain hashes like `main.abc134.js`.

 Takes a `RegExp` or `string` that gets parsed into a RegExp.
-Any matches by the regular expression will be removed.
+Any matches by the regular expression capturing groups will be removed.

 Examples:

-### Hash remover:
+**Hash remover:**
 Finds characters between a dot and the extension and removes them.

 RegExp: `/^.+?(\..+?)\.\w+$/`